-All players are required to be evaluated prior to the draft.
+All players are required to be evaluated before the draft.
 Please check the calendar for tryout dates.
-At these "Evaluation Days" both returning and new players are given the opportunity to show their skills in front of all of the Division Heads and Board of Directors for their particular league.
+At these "Evaluation Days" both returning and new players are allowed to show their skills in front of all of the Division Heads and Board of Directors for their particular league.
 Each Board member rates the player on a scale of 1 to 10 and all players are then given a draft score.
 During the draft - taking into consideration the confidential players' draft score and his or her performance from the previous year if possible-- the division heads select the teams in a semi-blind draft.
 This method allows for as much parity as possible for all teams.

 As we try our best to achieve parity between teams, we do not take requests to place friends on teams.
 Your child will become friends with his teammates.
 Please understand that we are on a best efforts basis.
 Depending upon the skill level of the players involved we try to create the best teams possible.

 Please read the following important messages:

 Any player who fails to attend 2/3 of his team’s regular-season games, for any reason other than injury or illness, shall not be considered eligible for PPBA playoffs or any postseason all-star teams.
 The PPBA Commissioner or PPBA Board must consider any possible exceptions to this rule.

 Players registered to play in the PPBA shall not play any games for any club team during the PPBA Post Season Playoffs.
 Failure of any player to adhere to this rule will mean that he is ineligible for PPBA Playoffs or Post Season All-Star Play